-^{} Based on personal communication with uTDM staff (May 2020)
+Based on personal communication with uTDM staff (May 2020)

-(l) Tugela Ferry Water Treatment Plant and Supply System
+(1) Tugela Ferry Water Treatment Plant and Supply System

 The Tugela Ferry WTP was built in 2005 to supply water to the Tugela Ferry Water Supply Scheme.
-The design capacity is 3 M l /day (Blue drop), however the plant has been producing 3.6M l /day58 for the last 6 months.
+The design capacity is 3 M l /day (Blue drop), however the plant has been producing 3.6 $M\ell$ /day59 for the last 6 months.
 4 M l /day is abstracted from the Tugela River, where it is treated at the Tugela Ferry WTW.
-Water meter records are poor due to non-functional water meters.
+Water meter records are reported to be good.
 The WTW is just above the settlements of Tugela Ferry and is within the Msinga Local Municipality.
+The co-ordinates are:

-The co-ordinates are: Latitude (South) 28°44'39.41"
+Latitude (South) 28°44'39.41"

-Longitude (East) 30°22'56.51"59
+Longitude (East) 30°22'56.51"60